 Place of birth: Pheonix, Arizona

-Emmett was honored in the "Top 100 Black American scientists and engineers of the 20th Century" and received the Exceptional Scientific Achievement Medal from NASA.
+Chappelle was also honored in the "Top 100 Black American scientists and engineers of the 20th Century" and received the Exceptional Scientific Achievement Medal from NASA.

 Scientific discipline: Aerospace Psychophysiologist